elizabethaortega/eortega-site/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Data Scientist/Statistician

-# Organizations/Affiliations
-organizations:
-name: San Diego, CA
+role: Data Scientist/Statistician  in San Diego, CA
-#  url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: I'm a statistician with a love for data and finding insights to drive decisions and doing good.